inferiorhumanorgans/meishi/README.md

 set the Depth header properly on an addressbook-multiget report (currently line 2177).

+### eM Client

+eM Client 5.x should work.
+It takes a principal URL.

 ### MacOS X

 AddresBook.app has been tested with 10.6.8 and a single address book, and